Oral Sex Habits Can Affect Your Cancer Risk

 About 45% of cancer patients had had more than 10 sexual partners during their lifetime, compared with about 20% of those without cancer.
 Those under 23 who had a sexual partner who was at least 10 years older were also more likely to be infected.

-The study also found deep kissing lead to an increased risk of HPV-related oropharyngeal cancers.
+The study also found deep kissing leads to an increased risk of HPV-related oropharyngeal cancers.
 Those who had 10 or more deep-kissing partners were more than twice as likely to have an HPV-related cancer.
 Having a partner who had an extramarital affair increased the risk of developing an oropharyngeal cancer by 60%.

 “Safe sexual practices continue to be an important component of preventative health,” said McMullen.
 “Fortunately, there is also now a highly effective vaccine that is FDA-approved to prevent HPV-related disease, including HPV-related cancers for individuals up to 45 years old.”